bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 `$ git add *`   adds everything to the stage - you will use this most often as it will add all changes and additions throughout your project to the stage.

 Now we use `commit` to take a snapshot of the changes that are staged.
-Every commit also needs a unique message that identifies in less than one sentence what the changes were.
-It might be something like "fixed broken navbar", "added main menu error catcher", or "added steering".
+Every commit also needs a unique commit message that identifies in less than one sentence what the changes were.
+The commit message might be something like "fixed broken navbar", "added main menu error catcher", or "added steering".
 In this example we will make the message "first commit," because this is our first commit in this repo.

 `$ git commit -m "first commit"`